click image above to view full size

 built in 1966, by Joe LaRoque.
 The

-very first opening event in July,
+very first opening event was in July

-1966, was called the NASCAR Top Fuel
+that year, and was called the NASCAR Top Fuel

 Championships.
-This Top Fuel event
+This event

 was won by Ronnie Still in a Hemi